Who is a carer?

 Why are carers important to Lancashire Care NHS Foundation Trust?

-The Trust needs what carers can give.
-A carer might be the only constant in an individual’s life.
+The Trust Values carers they might be the only constant in an individual’s life.
 The carer knows the service user best, especially their full potential when well, and is the person least likely to give up.
 The carer helps us to see the service user as an individual, often has a perspective on every aspect of the person’s life, and can be a spokesperson for someone unable to describe their own situation, whether they are well or unwell.

 Carers can play an important role in encouraging service users to be independent and to regain control of their lives.
 They can help us ensure that the care plan is appropriate and is happening the way it’s supposed to; warn us when there is risk or when relapse is imminent; pull together information about all the factors in the service user’s life.
 Carers can contribute their expertise and experience to our long-term planning.
 Working with carers helps us to achieve the best outcomes not only for the service user but also for our staff and services in general.